4 years full-time with 3rd year as a professional placement year.

 Typical offer A Level: ABB-AAB.

-BTEC National Diploma: DDD (including A Level Maths Grade B and A Level Physics Grade B).
+BTEC National Diploma: DD (including A Level Maths Grade B and A Level Physics Grade B).

 IB: 32 points (including minimum grade 6 in Maths and Physics at Higher Level).

 A Level: Maths Grade B.